 This law is based on either the price on the shelf or the price on the item itself.
 It can also be a special sale price.
 A customer is not entitled to get an item for free if an expired sale sticker is still posted, provided the sticker clearly states the dates of the sale; however, once notified, the business should make an effort to correct the pricing.

 In order to get the “Get One Free”, the consumer has to point out the error at checkout and ask for the free item.
 Sometimes cashiers are unfamiliar with this law and, if you need to, you should ask to speak with the manager.

-If the product scans lower than the posted price the shopper doesn’t get the item free, but is allowed to buy one of the item at the lower, scanned price.
+However, if the product scans lower than the posted price, the consumer doesn’t get the item free, but is allowed to buy one of that item at the lower, scanned price.

 This law applies only to “consumer commodities” -- things that get “used up” or depleted over time and must be regularly replaced.

 - Grocery items (e.g. milk, loaf of bread, produce)

 - Box of band-aids

 - Disposable kitchen items (e.g. tinfoil, storage bags)

 - Paper goods (e.g. toilet paper, tissues)

 - Greeting cards